Integrations¶

 )

-from ordeal.integrations.schemathesis_ext import with_chaos
+from ordeal.integrations.openapi import with_chaos

 @with_chaos(faults=[timing.timeout("myapp.api.call")])

-def test_api(case):
+def test_api():

-response = case.call()
+response = call_my_api()

 The decorator randomly activates and deactivates faults before each API call, then resets them afterward to avoid cross-request interference.

-from ordeal.integrations.schemathesis_ext import chaos_api_test
+from ordeal.integrations.openapi import chaos_api_test

 chaos_api_test(